chriswarren/chriswarren.github.io/_posts/2023-01-20-law-of-demeter.md

 Let's say I'm adminstering a test for you, and you're not allowed to leave the room during the test.

 If you need a pen, you can ask me for one.
-I will then leave the room and come back.
-Maybe I'll have a pen for you.
+I will then leave the room for a minute.

-I might come back a pen, or I might tell you I couldn't fid one.
+I might come back with a pen, or I might tell you I couldn't find one.
 You don't get to know if I have pens available and decide for yourself to take one.

 If I do give you a pen, you don't need to know where it came from.
 It shouldn't matter if I got it from my backpack, my desk, or if I asked another person to give it to me.